IrisBo/project-1_1/README.md

-this project contains ans web App to write and save notes you can add note delete or marked as done
+this project contains a web App to write and save notes you can add note delete or marked as done